mrbmc/mrbmc/src/projects/espnvision.md

 date: 2020-02-01
 tags:
   - work
-summary: An experience vision looking four years into the future of streaming sports.
+description: An experience vision looking four years into the future of streaming sports.
 timeline: "2019"
 eleventyExcludeFromCollections: true
 ---